-The given version of the LAKE2.0 model used constant values for light extinction coefficient in water for IR, NIR, PAR, and UV bands.
-This could lead to significant errors, especially in long term simulations, because these parameters control the vertical distribution of solar energy in different water layers.
-Light extinction coefficient for PAR (400-700 nm) undergoes a large annual variability in the Alqueva reservoir, as shown in Potes et al. (2012), and it was measured constantly during the ALOP field campaign.
-Since April 2017 until March 2019 it varied from a minimum of 0.247 m-1 (August 2017) to a maximum of 1.519 m-1 (July 2018) with an average value of 0.643 m-1 (12 measurements).
-Thus, prior to the simulation, it was decided to upgrade the LAKE2.0 model and introduce a new variable, the light extinction coefficient for PAR, to the model setup.
-During the initialisation, the model reads the available values of this coefficient and does a linear interpolation for every model time step.
-Although the model results are not very sensitive to it, the proposed modification led to improved results in some periods by about 1 degree as exemplified in the Fig. S1 in the Supplementary materials for a selected period.
+The given version of the LAKE2.0 model used a constant light extinction coefficient in water.
+This could lead to significant errors, especially in long term simulations, because this parameter controls the vertical distribution of solar energy in different water layers and has a big annual variability in the Alqueva reservoir, as shown in Potes et al. (2012).
+On the other hand, light extinction coefficient was constantly measured during the ALOP field campaign.
+Since April 2017 until March 2019 it varied from a minimum of 0.247 (August 2017) to a maximum of 1.519 (July 2018) with an average value of 0.643 (12 measurements).
+Thus, prior to the simulation it was decided to upgrade the LAKE2.0 model and introduce a new variable, the water extinction coefficient for photosynthetically active radiation (PAR), to the model setup.
+During the initialisation, the model reads the available values of this coefficient and does a linear interpolation for every model timestep.
+Although the model results are not very sensitive to water extinction coefficient, the proposed modification allowed to improve the results in some periods by about 1 degree as exemplified in the Fig. 2 for a selected period.